Gallagher Mobile Connect SDK

 • unlockNotificationChannelId:

 Required if you are going to use either Bluetooth or NFC Background access, otherwise you may pass null.
-See Configuring Android Notifications under the Troubleshooting / Customising the SDK section at the end of this document.
+See Configuring Android Notifications under the Customising the SDK section at the end of this document.

 • bleForegroundServiceNotificationChannelId: Required if you are going to use Bluetooth Background Access, otherwise you may pass null.
-See Configuring Android Notifications under the Troubleshooting / Customising the SDK section at the end of this document.
+See Configuring Android Notifications under the Customising the SDK section at the end of this document.

 • notificationsChannelId: